phoenix42red/homeassistant-voltcraft_sem6000-integration/README.md

 ### Device Discovery

-The Home Assistant should automatically discover Voltcraft SEM6000 and SPB012BLE devices via Bluetooth.
+The Home Assistant should automatically discover Voltcraft SEM6000 devices via Bluetooth.
 Make sure:
 - Bluetooth integration is enabled
 - The device is powered on
 - The device is within Bluetooth range of your Home Assistant host